The Joys of Clinical Dietetics

+In my 15 years of practice, very few of my clients have wanted to discuss diet quality.
+Instead, they want to know if they can eat a specific food.
 During one of my most frustrating experiences in the fun field of clinical dietetics, I had a husband and wife who were apparently under the influence of at least one potent substance.
-They yelled the names of random foods at me in a rapid-fire style for well over an hour.
+They yelled the names of foods at me in a rapid-fire, hyper style for well over an hour.
 He had hypertension, and she had diabetes.
-They shouted the name of random foods over each other in a very hyper, excited manner:

 Me: “No carbohydrate to speak of, but very high sodium.”